-6.3 Fog
+6-3 Fog

-- (a) Fog can be particularly dangerous for drivers and workers on a construction site as it greatly reduces the visibility of everyone.
+- Fog can be particularly dangerous for drivers and workers on a construction site as it greatly reduces the visibility of everyone.
 The drivers of vehicles will not be able to see very far ahead, meaning that they may not be able to react in time if a person or object is in the roadway.
 The driver may even drive off the road if they cannot see where the edge is, increasing the chances of them colliding with something or driving over the edge of a steep drop.
-Along with the visibility issues for the drivers, workers on the ground will also find it difficult to see approaching vehicles and get out of the way in time. - (b) Fog also causes very hazardous conditions for driving on public roads due to reduced viability.
+Along with the visibility issues for the drivers, workers on the ground will also find it difficult to see approaching vehicles and get out of the way in time. - Fog also causes very hazardous conditions for driving on public roads due to reduced visibility.

-6.3.1 General:
+6-3-1 General

-- (a) Issue alerts to all staff; and - (b) Review the need to travel.
+- Issue alerts to all staff; and - Review the need to travel.

-6.3.2 Driving
+6-3-2 Driving

-- (a) Consider the need to drive during heavy / dense fog; - (b) Reduce speeds; - (c) Do not use hazard lights; - (d) If visibility is less than 100metres use high intensity fog lamps; - (e) Do not tailgate, maintain a gap of at least 4 seconds with the car in front (refer to note under section 2); - (f) Be patient, it is better to arrive late than not to arrive at all; - (g) Beware of drifting fog, density can change quickly, dramatically reducing visibility; and - (h) If visibility becomes very poor, driver to pull over in a safe place until it improves.
+- Ensure employees are aware of the need to: . - Consider the need to drive during heavy / dense fog; - - Reduce speeds; - Not use hazard lights; - - If visibility is less than 100metres use high intensity fog lamps; - - Not tailgate and maintain a gap of at least 4 seconds with the car in front (refer to note under section 2); - Be patient, it is better to arrive late than not to arrive at all; - Beware of drifting fog, density can change quickly, dramatically reducing visibility; and - Pull over in a safe place if visibility becomes very poor, until it improves.

-6.3.3 Construction
+6-3-3 Construction

-- (a) Appropriate High visibility clothing worn; - (b) Review heavy lifting activities considering the visibility conditions; and - (c) Audible and visual warnings activated on plant and equipment.
+- Employees should wear appropriate high visibility clothing; - Review heavy lifting activities considering the visibility conditions; and - Audible and visual warnings activated on plant and equipment.